Blog

 MailerSend template gallery page

 4. You can drag and drop blocks to customize the email template to match your brand identity.
-Go on, have fun with it!

 MailerSend drag & drop builder

-All the password reset email best practices are in the template, including a logo, the email purpose, expiration time for the link, where customers can find help, etc.
+All the password reset email best practices are in the template, including a logo, the email purpose, the expiration time for the link, where customers can find help, etc.

 5. Once you’re done with your template design, click on the Save and publish button.